vsvt2000/Portfolio/mywebsite/content/projects/_index.md

 ---

 {{< lead >}}
 Simple, yet powerful.
-Learn how to use Congo and its features.
 {{< /lead >}}

 ![Screenshots of Congo on an iPhone, iPad and MacBook](screenshot.png)

-This section contains everything you need to know about Congo.
-If you're new, check out the [Installation]({{< ref "projects/advanced-customisation" >}}) guide to begin or visit the [Samples]({{< ref "projects" >}}) section to see what Congo can do.
+This section contains everything you need to know about the technical and non-technical work that I have undertaken.

-_Special thanks to [Katerina Limpitsouni](https://ninalimpi.com) for the excellent illustrations that are used throughout these docs!_
+_I feel so excited to share my contributions to the world !!_

 ---